 1. Lower cholesterol levels

-Almond oil contains monounsaturated fat (MUFA) which increase energy and decrease both saturated fat and cholesterol content.
+Almond oil contains monounsaturated fat (MUFA) which increases energy and decreases both saturated fat and cholesterol content.
 Thus almond oil is very beneficial to reduce plasma triglyceride, total and LDL (low-density lipoprotein) cholesterol, whereas increase HDL (high-density lipoprotein) cholesterol also referred to as ‘good cholesterol’ (5).

 2. Treat colon cancer